IsThatFearny/quartz/content/Revision/Economics/Monopsony Power vs Trade Union power 25 Marker.md

-# Monopsony Power vs Trade Union power 25 Marker
+# Monopsony power vs Trade Union power 25 Marker

 > Since the 1980s, politicians have been freeing up one side of the labour market by reducing the power of trade unions and their influence over the supply of labour.
 Meanwhile, they have been doing very little about the monopsony power of employers.
 >